 For faculty and student computing, the Oceanographic Center has approximately 150 PC's on a LAN connected to main campus and the Internet.
-The student computer lab has 21 individual computer stations with networked Intel dual-core or higher computers connected to a laserjet printer.
+The student computer lab has 20 individual computer stations with networked Intel dual-core or higher computers connected to a HP LaserJet printer.
 Various peripherals throughout the Center include an HP 5200z large format poster printer, a high-resolution color flatbed scanner, and assorted imaging software and hardware.

 The Center is linked to the Internet and NSU main campus via a 1GB/sec network link.
 A wireless network allows indoor and outdoor access to the Internet from any location at the Center.
+A GUEST wireless network is also available to visiting students and researchers.
 The center's Web site is located at www.nova.edu/ocean.